 Accidental values

-Accidentals MUST be interpreted by their written value, and MUST NOT be interpreted by their values relative to a preceding accidental.
+Accidentals MUST be interpreted by their written value, and MUST NOT be interpreted relative to a preceding accidental.

 Groups